Kiranjith83/SA/SA.md

 ## S3 Object lock and S3 version Lock.
 - Object level or at entire bucket level the lock can be applied.
+- Needs to be enabled while creating the bucket.
+Once its created it cannot be enaled.
 - Use S3 Object lock to store object using `Write once and Read Many (WORM Model)`
 - Helps to prevent objects from being deleted or modified for a fixed amount of time or indefinitely.
 - Two modes in S3 Object Lock